AshleyDhevalall/TestRail.NUnit.Integration/README.md

 Each test class should map to a TestRail project and test suite.

 ### Usage
-* Update the TestRail server details in the app.config file.
+* Include the TestRail server details in the app.config file.
 ```
  <appSettings>
     <add key="testrailurl" value="testrail url" />